jonathanalmd/RottenMangoes/README.md

 * bin/rails server -b 0.0.0.0

 ## Access the awesome Rotten Mangoes website!
 * localhost:3000/movies

 ## Problems with bcrypt?
 Try this:
 1) Stop the server
+2)
 * gem install bcrypt --platform-ruby
-2) Check your bcrypt version:
+3) Check your bcrypt version:
 * gem list bcrypt
-3) Check bcrypt version in Gemfile (if different, update with the correct bcrypt version)
+3) Check bcrypt version in Gemfile (if different, update with the correct bcrypt version) 5)
 * bundle install
 4) Check bcrypt in Gemfile.lock
-5) Start the server
+5) Start the server:
 * bin/rails server -b 0.0.0.0
-6) Access the awesome Rotten Mangoes website
+6) Access the awesome Rotten Mangoes website:
-* localhost:3000/movies
+* localhost:3000
 7) Have fun!

 ## Problems with rmagick (Mac)?
 Try this: